mmoore483/good-on-paper/README.md

 - Book store name <strong>Good On Paper</strong> was randomly generated using a [fantasy name generator](https://www.fantasynamegenerators.com/bookstore-names.php) and it felt apt for where I am at the time of doing this course!
 I'm disappointed with the amount of effort I was physically/mentally able to give this course and so the idea of doing it was...good on paper.
 Despite that, I would thoroughly recommend this course to anyone interested in software development for e-commerce applications or gaining the transferable programming skills.

 - The logo (which I realise now, is not physically shown anywhere on the site except if the book cover doesn't exist) was generated using [freelogodesign.org](https://www.freelogodesign.org/).
-- The colours from the logo were used in conjunction with coolors.co
+- The purple and yellow colours are from the logo and were used in conjunction with coolors.co for the black selection
 - The dataset was taken from [data world](https://data.world/yansian/top-100-young-adult-fiction/workspace/file?filename=goodreads_Top100_YoungAdultFiction.csv) and was adjusted to add random prices between £10 and £20.
 It was manually adjusted as well as adjusted with a json formatter.
 - The background image used on the site and as the facebook banner was by [Sincerely Media on unsplash.com](https://unsplash.com/photos/_-hjiem5TqI?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink)
-- A number of technologies and tools were used to generate the site including font-awesome, bootstrap 4, allauth, AWS S3 bucket, django, django storages, django heroku, psycopg2, github, git, gunicorn, Boto3, Django crispy forms, Stripe, gitpod, balsamiq, JQuery, google fonts, Pillow, gmail
+- A number of technologies and tools were used to generate the site including font-awesome, bootstrap 4, bootstrap themes, allauth, AWS S3 bucket, django, django storages, django heroku, psycopg2, github, git, gunicorn, Boto3, Django crispy forms, Stripe, gitpod, balsamiq, JQuery, google fonts, Pillow, gmail